 As we’ve already mentioned, there’s a lot more to owning a car than simply paying a car’s purchase price and getting your keys.
 So, let’s review the costs involved in car ownership from another perspective – i.e., the average cost of owning your vehicle over a period of time.
 Here are the key maintenance cost categories you’ll need to be aware of:

 1. Car Loan Interest

 If you intend to fuel your car purchase using a car loan, you’ll need to make sure you can fully account for the interest charges that apply to your loan.
-Most moneylenders in Singapore will allow you to take out a car loan covering 60-70% of your car’s purchase price and with a maximum loan tenure of up to seven years.
+Most financial institutions in Singapore will allow you to take out a car loan covering 60-70% of your car’s purchase price and with a maximum loan tenure of up to seven years.
 But don’t forget that you’ll usually need to put down a deposit equating to 30% of your car’s purchase price at the point of sale.